Electric Vehicles

 If Your Electric Car Is Faulty

-For battery disputes, an independent assessment of battery health compared to expected values is powerful evidence.
+For battery disputes specifically, an independent assessment of battery health compared to expected values for the car's age and mileage is powerful evidence.
+If the dealer won't cooperate, escalate to your finance company (if applicable), Trading Standards, or small claims court.

 The Bottom Line